nginxinc/kubernetes-ingress/examples-of-custom-resources/oidc/README.md

     XXX.YYY.ZZZ.III webapp.example.com
     XXX.YYY.ZZZ.III keycloak.example.com
     ```
-    Here `webapp.example.com` is the domain for the web application and `keycloak.example.com` is the domain for Keycloack.
+    Here `webapp.example.com` is the domain for the web application and `keycloak.example.com` is the domain for Keycloak.

 ## Step 1 - Deploy a TLS Secret